abdullahimtiazyousafzai/GIKIBazaarFrontend/README.md

 ## GIKI BAZAR

 A semester project for Database Management Systems.
-This is an online buy/sell app for GIK Institute.
+This is an online buy/sell app for GIK Institute written in flutter.
 This is only the Front-End of the Project.
 The backend is private and will not be disclosed publicly since it contains sensitive data.

 The code imitates this figma design: